An alternative, little-visited route connecting Tusheti with Khevsureti.

 When you descend to the river again, the trail almost disappears.
 From here, it’s more comfortable to walk in the riverbed, it’s pretty wide.

 You may be forced to ford a river several times, but here, it’s already quite small.
-Soon, we come to the last hut in the valley - it belongs to an old shepherd named Ilo.
+Soon, we come to the last hut in the valley (few years ago, Ilo occupied it, but in 2019, it was abandoned).

 Your camping spot lies almost 1km behind this hut, on the right bank of the river behind its another smaller tributary.